Medical education in Australia: Specialist Medical Practitioners (General Practitioners & Consultants)

-Specialist General Practitioners
+Specialist General Practitioners & Rural Generalists

 From 1996, General Practice in Australia became recognised as a specialist field of medicine with an accredited specialty training program; that is, similar to other specialty fields of medicine, vocationally registered or fellowship qualified General Practitioners are recognised as specialist medical practitioners by the Australian Health Practitioners Regulatory Agency (AHPRA) and Medical Board of Australia (MBA) as per the Health Practitioner Regulation National Law.
 Its specialised role in health care is providing general medical care to the community; it is comparable to the scope of practice of family physicians in the United States and Canada.
 A properly trained and qualified General Practitioner (GP) should be able to independently assess, diagnose and treat a wide variety and range of illnesses within their scope of practice prior to referral to their non-GP specialist colleagues.
 Typically, about half of medical practitioners become GPs and the other half pursue a non-GP specialty.

 Most urban GPs work in community-based clinics and deliver predominantly primary care, with a subset of regional or rural GPs additionally working in public hospitals to deliver emergency or secondary care where there is a shortfall of non-GP specialist medical practitioners.
 It is not uncommon for GPs to also complete extended skills training to broaden their clinical scope of practice; insofar that it is encouraged and typical for GPs to proceed to attain formal accreditation in advanced areas of clinical practice (such as a GP who has postgraduate diplomas and accreditation to provide anaesthesiology or obstetric services) and/or formally complete additional fellowship in another specialty field of medicine (such as a GP who is also qualified as a public health physician or palliative care physician).

 The Royal Australian College of General Practitioners (RACGP) and Australian College of Rural and Remote Medicine (ACRRM) are responsible for the accreditation, education and training of GPs in Australia; medical practitioners who complete the registrar training program are awarded a Fellowship of RACGP (FRACGP) and/or Fellowship of ACRRM (FACRRM) and recognised as Specialists in the field of General Practice.
 Registrarship and specialist/vocational training in General Practice is typically a minimum of 3 years or more than 4 years if additionally completing extended skills training to develop additional competencies to practice in rural and remote locations.

 Rural Generalists are upskilled GPs with an expanded scope of practice that are capable of delivering emergency and secondary hospitalist medical care in rural and remote locations where non-GP specialist care and health resources are limited.

-Rural Generalist medical practice is in the process of becoming formally recognised as a subspecialty within General Practice by the Australian Medical Council] and AHPRA.
-GPs who have acquired a FACRRM and/or a FRACGP plus Rural Generalist Fellowship (FRACGP-RG) are recognised as Rural Generalists.
+Rural Generalist Medicine has been formally recognised as a subspecialty within General Practice by the Australian Medical Council] and AHPRA.
+GPs who have acquired a FACRRM and/or a FRACGP plus Rural Generalist Fellowship (FRACGP-RG) are recognised as Specialist Rural Generalists.